hanabi/hanabi.github.io/Empty_Clues.md

   * Alice has a globally known blue 1 that is already clued.
   * Bob has a globally known blue 2 that is already clued.
   * Cathy is allowed to give an *Empty Clue* that gives a stacked play to blue 3 in Alice's hand, knowing that Alice must play the blue 1 first.
+  * Bob knows for sure that Alice would assign a blind-play to the blue 2 in Alice's hand, so he can play his blue 2 into the blue 3 and nothing will get messed up.

 ### Ejection Disabled